 Grilled pork tenderloin on a serving plate with grilled vegetables on the side.

-Pork tenderloin is such a versatile cut of meat – it’s tender, easy to cook and full of flavor.
+Pork tenderloin is such a versatile cut of meat.
+It’s tender, easy to cook and full of flavor.
 One of my favorite ways to prepare this cut of meat is with this grilled pork tenderloin recipe.
-The savory marinade can’t be beat!
+The savory marinade will impress everyone!

 The first step to make grilled pork tenderloin is to bring out the flavor of the pork with a marinade.
-All you need to do is place the pork in a resealable bag with a mixture of olive oil, honey, Dijon mustard, soy sauce, lemon zest, lemon juice, parsley, thyme, salt, pepper and garlic.
+In a large bowl or resealable plastic bag place your olive oil, honey, Dijon mustard, soy sauce, lemon zest, lemon juice, chopped parsley leaves, chopped thyme leaves, salt, pepper and minced garlic.
+Mix the ingredients together.
+Place the tenderloin in with your marinade.
+Seal your bag or cover your bowl with plastic wrap and place it in your refrigerator to marinate.

 To cook the tenderloin, heat a grill to medium heat and cook the pork for 15-18 minutes.
 Be sure to turn the pork occasionally to cook the meat evenly.
 Let the meat rest for 5 minutes, then garnish with parsley and serve.

-• This marinade can be made up to 3 days before you plan to use it.
+• You can make this marinade up to 3 days before you plan to use it.
 Simply store the marinade in the fridge until you’re ready to add your pork.

 • You can really use any cut of pork for this marinade such as bone in pork chops, boneless pork chops or pork shoulder.